"This time is still regular customers, much luckier than many other shops!"

 Mr. Truong Vinh Thuy (41 years old), representative of Ba Ghien broken rice restaurant (Phu Nhuan District), the only broken rice restaurant in Vietnam to be included in the Michelin Guide's Bib Gourmand restaurant list, also said that thanks to Michelin, the restaurant's name was "warmed up", and from there, more customers came to support it.

-However, before being listed on the Michelin list, the restaurant was already crowded and supported by diners from near and far.
-The restaurant said that it was thanks to the support of customers, especially regular customers, that the restaurant was able to survive the difficult times, when many restaurants were no longer doing well as before.
+However, before being on the Michelin list, the restaurant was already crowded and supported by diners from near and far.
+The restaurant said that it was thanks to the support of customers, especially regular customers, that the restaurant was able to survive the difficult times, when many restaurants were no longer doing as well as before.

 No Michelin, then what?

 Mr. Chao Kim Van Su, the manager of this restaurant, is also busy coordinating dozens of employees to prepare dishes.
-Unlike the business situation of many other restaurants, according to Mr. Su, compared to the time before the Covid-19 epidemic, the number of customers coming to the restaurant at this branch at this time has increased by 5%.
+Unlike the business situation of many other restaurants, according to Mr. Su, compared to the time before the Covid-19 epidemic, the number of customers coming to the restaurant at this branch has increased by 5%.

 Hanuri is crowded during rush hour.